 Their “Degustazione” of Suckling Pork with green apple, celery root “millefoglie”, turnip and its ash was good.
 The pork was split into various pieces based on part (e.g. loin versus ear) and worked nicely with the sweet apple.

 Lastly, dessert.
 I had their “Coffee and Chocolate” which was white coffee gelato, liquid center cake, pudding, spuma, and cocoa nibs.
-Pretty straightforward: chocolatey, and almost like fudge, with hints of coffee.
+Pretty straightforward: chocolatey, and almost like fudge, with hints of coffee from the tea bag style coffee.

 So…maybe there is good pasta in SF after all!